 Principals and the AEU

 Principals and assistant principals are a vital part of the AEU.
-Working together as a profession, we have already achieved great things, including:
+Working together as a profession, we have already achieved great things.

-Increased regional resources resulting in 150 extra staff.
+- Increased regional resources, resulting in 150 extra DET staff to support schools

 These successes were not won easily.
 The collective strength of principals, teachers, and support staff is critical for improving the learning outcomes of all students and the working lives of all staff.